• >

 • Whole-of-market: This applies to independent financial advisers only.
 They look at the entire financial market when selecting a product for you, rather than select products or investments from specific providers.

-• Targeted: This applies to restricted financial advisers.
+• Targeted: This can apply to restricted and independent financial advisers.
 They look at products within their specialism to select the best option for you.
 This lets you focus on a particular product type if you already know the area you want to look at.

 • Qualified: Your IFA needs to hold an FCA recognised Diploma in financial planning, an FCA-recognised Transitional Qualification and the Qualification gap-fill.
 They must also hold a current and valid Statement of Professional Standing (SPS).